Overview

 Via Python

-You can use pyproject-fmt as a Python module to format TOML content programmatically.
+Call pyproject-fmt as a Python module to format TOML from your own code.

 from pyproject_fmt import run